GoogleCloudPlatform/ai-on-gke/applications/jupyter/README.md

 2. A functional GKE cluster.
     - To create a new standard or autopilot cluster, follow the instructions under `infrastructure/README.md`

 3. This module is configured to use Identity Aware Proxy (IAP) as default authentication method for JupyterHub.
-It expects the brand & the OAuth concent configured in your org.
-You can check the details here: [OAuth concent screen](https://console.cloud.google.com/apis/credentials/consent)
+It expects the brand & the OAuth consent configured in your org.
+You can check the details here: [OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent)

 This code can also perform auto brand creation.
 Please check the details [below](#auto-brand-creation-and-iap-enablement)